hgkarremans/NoMoreWaste/README.md

 # NoMoreWaste
-A server sided c# application in which students can buy mealboxes which are about to go bad
+A server sided c# asp .net application build for school in which students can buy mealboxes which are about to go bad.